scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 article.
 It is not typical for users to rate articles.
 So the recommender recommend articles based on previously viewed articles, whic establishes some association between user and item, an interesting scenario for using the BooleanDictModel.

-FIGURE 4 Simple Data Model with Boolean Data.
+CODE 3

-Crab also support store and access preference data from a relational database.
+Crab also supports store and access preference data from a relational database.
 The developer can easily implement their recommender by using customized DataModels integrated with serveral databases.
-One example is the MongoDB, a NoN-SQL database commonly used for non-structured data.
-By using the Django's ORM, a popular web framework in Python and MongoEngine, a ORM adapter for integrating MongoDB with Django, we could easily set up a customized Data Model to access and retrieve data from MongoDB databases easily.
-In fact, it is already in production at a recommender engine using Crab for a brazilian social network called Atepassar.
+One example is the MongoDB, a NoN-SQL database commonly used for non-structured data [MongoDB]_.
+By using the Django's ORM, a popular web framework in Python and MongoEngine, a ORM adapter for integrating MongoDB with Django, we could easily set up a customized Data Model to access and retrieve data from MongoDB databases easily [Django]_, [MongoEngine]_.
+In fact, it is already in production at a recommender engine using Crab for a brazilian social network called AtéPassar.
 We will explore more about it in the next sections.

 One of the current challenges that we are facing is how to handle with all this data in-memory.
 Specially for recommender algorithms, which are data intensive.
-We ar currently investigating how to store data in memory and work with databases directly without using in-memory data representations.
-We are concerned that it is necessary for Crab to handle with huge data sets and keep all this data in memory can affects the performance of the recommender engines implemented with our framework.
-By now we are using Numpy arrays for storing the matrices and in the organization of this paper at the time we were discussing about using scipy.sparse packages, a Scipy 2-D sparse matrix package implemented for handling with sparse a matrices in a efficiently way.
+We are currently investigating how to store data in memory and work with databases directly without using in-memory data representations.
+We are concerned that it is necessary for Crab to handle with huge data sets and keep all this data in memory can affects the performance of the recommender engines implemented using our framework.
+Crab uses Numpy arrays for storing the matrices and in the organization of this paper at the time we were discussing about using scipy.sparse packages, a Scipy 2-D sparse matrix package implemented for handling with sparse a matrices in a efficiently way.